 The Refugee Legal Service (RLS) was established by the Board in 1999 as a specialised unit to provide legal advice and assistance at all stages of the asylum process to persons applying for asylum in Ireland.
-To complement the staff based service of the RLS, the Board engages the services solicitors in private practice and barristers to submit appeals on behalf of legally aided asylum applicants and represent them before the Refugee Appeals Tribunal.
-7. Other legal aid schemes in Ireland Criminal Legal Aid The Criminal Justice Legal Aid Act, 1962 and the Regulations made thereunder provide that free legal aid may be granted for the defence of persons of insufficient means in criminal proceedings.
+To complement the staff based service of the RLS, the Board engages the services of solicitors in private practice and barristers to submit appeals on behalf of legally aided asylum applicants and represent them before the Refugee Appeals Tribunal.
+Other legal aid schemes in Ireland Criminal Legal Aid The Criminal Justice Legal Aid Act, 1962 and the Regulations made thereunder provide that free legal aid may be granted for the defence of persons of insufficient means in criminal proceedings.
 The decision as to whether or not persons are granted free legal aid is made by the courts.
-Services are provided through panels of solicitors and barristers who are paid on a fee per case basis.
+Services are provided through panels of solicitors and barristers who are paid on a fee basis.
 Mental Health Legal Aid The Mental Health Act, 2001 provides for the establishment of a scheme of legal aid for the granting by the Mental Health Commission of legal aid free of charge to patients challenging the legality of their detention before a Mental Health Tribunal and in appeals before the Circuit Court.
-This scheme of legal aid will be coming into operation during 2005.
-Services will be provided to patients through a panel of solicitors who will be paid on a fee per case basis.
+This scheme of legal aid came into operation in November 2006.
+Services are provided to patients through a panel of solicitors who are paid on a fee basis.
 Attorney General's Scheme In certain circumstances, where a party cannot afford to pay fees, the legal costs of such a person may be defrayed from funds administered by the Attorney General's Office, on the recommendation of a court, under a scheme that is referred to as the Attorney General's Scheme.
-The Scheme applies to the following forms of litigation: - (a) habeus corpus applications; - (b) bail motions - (c) Judicial Reviews that consist of or include certiorari, mandamus or prohibition And (d) applications under S 50 of the Extradition Act, 1965 Α person seeking recommendation from the court that the Scheme be applied to their situation must make an application to the (personally or through his/her lawyer) at the commencement of the proceedings, The court must satisfy itself as to the financial situation of the applicant, and that the case warrants the assignment of counsel and/or solicitor.
-Where there is more than one applicant, but only one matter is at issue before the court, the solicitor and counsel assigned shall represent all applicants.

-8. Community Law Centres In addition to the services provided by the Board, there are a number of services provided by community law centres.
-A community law centre is an independent and communitybased service which provides aid and advice legal individuals and groups.
-They may provide court and tribunal representation usually and concentrate on areas of law such as housing, debt, employment law, welfare rights, equality issues and family law.
-There are two community law centres in Ireland - Northside Community Law Centre and Ballymun Community Law Centre.
-State provides some funding for these centres.
-Euro / dollar rate as at 17th May, 2005 - €1 = \$1.2631
+The Scheme applies to the following forms of litigation: - (a) habeus corpus applications; - (b) bail motions - (c) Judicial Reviews that consist of or include certiorari, mandamus or prohibition And (d) applications under S 50 of the Extradition Act, 1965 A person seeking a recommendation from the court that the Scheme be applied to their situation must make an application to the court (personally or through his/her lawyer) at the commencement of the proceedings, The court must satisfy itself as to the financial situation of the applicant, and that the case warrants the assignment of counsel and/or solicitor.
+Where there is more than one applicant, but only one matter is at issue before the court, the solicitor and counsel assigned shall represent all applicants Community Law Centres In addition to the services provided by the Board, there are a number of independent community law centres.
+A community law centre is an independent and community-based service which provides legal aid and advice to individuals and groups.
+They may provide court and tribunal representation and usually concentrate on areas of law such as housing, debt, employment law, welfare rights, equality issues and family law.
+There are two community law centres in Ireland - both in Dublin Legal needs survey A pilot survey of legal needs is currently being undertaken.